kavyarakheja123/DailyPe-Backend-Task-Submission/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Manager table will have two attributes that are manager_id (uuid) and manager_name(string).
+Manager table will have three attributes that are manager_id (uuid), manager_name(string) and created_at(string).
 We can add a new manager in the manager table and generated a uuid against each new manager.
 Active manager has been validated in the create_user code as well, which checks if an active member as the same uuid mentioned by user is present in the manager table or not.